top of page

 Performing a pull up using rings

-After a period of single joint loading, you might progress to multi-joint exercises and more dynamic movements that have functional carryover like squatting (going form sitting to standing), and deadlifting (picking heavy objects off the floor).
+After a phase of single joint loading, rehabilitation often progresses to multi-joint exercises and more dynamic movements that offer greater functional carryover—such as squatting (transitioning from sitting to standing) and deadlifting (lifting objects from the floor).

 Squat using a resistance band